 Student M: When you say something that I don't expect you to say, I can't believe that you don't exist when you say that you don't exist for me.
 I think, well, am I making you up?
 And then how can you say something that I don't expect?
-It's-what [2-4 words].
+It's-what ...
 I don't understand who is talking when you are talking, and I don't really understand who is listening when I'm listening.

 Suzuki-rōshi: Yeah.
 That is true.
 That must be so.
 You know, it is not you or me who is talking, and actually we are not talking about anything [laughs, laughter].
 That is very true.
-So, you know, we say Buddha didn't say anything for nine-forty-nine years he didn't say anything, or we say "tongueless speech," you know.
+So, we say Buddha didn't say anything-for forty-nine years he didn't say anything, or we say "tongueless speech."
 He has no tongue.
 It looks like he is talking about something.

-That is very good, you know-it was big koan for well-trained Zen master.
-Me or you is not qualified enough not to talk about this kind of, you know, koan because this kind of koan could be discussed when we have no attachment [to] what I say or what you listen to.
-It is actually, you know, same thing.
-Mountain speak, river speak, insect speak, you know, Buddha's teaching.
+That is very good-it was big kōan for well-trained Zen master.
+Me or you is not qualified enough to talk about this kind of kōan because this kind of kōan could be discussed when we have no attachment to what I say or what you listen to.
+It is actually same thing.
+Mountain speak, river speak, insect speak Buddha's teaching.
 Whatever you see, that is Buddha's teaching.
-Right understanding of it is not to have special, you know, eyes or ears to see, but it means just to listen to it, you know.
-That which exist is not mountain or not-not you, but, you know, something which result between you two.
+Right understanding of it is not to have special eyes or ears to see, but it means just to listen to it.
+That which exist is not mountain or not you, but something which result between you two.
 A sound-not insect or not you, but sound.
 That is more true, you see?
-So actually I'm talking about [that] which you can understand, you know.
-I am not fooling about-fooling around either.
+So actually I'm talking about that which you can understand.
+I am not fooling around either.
 I am talking about some ultimate truth which I can accept and which you can accept, that's all.
 Nothing special.
 But you feel I am talking about something special because your way of thinking is very special, that's all.